lukaszkukla/safely/README.md

 ### Hazards List

 The hazard list is displays all hazards for the currently logged user.
 Each hazard is displayed in the separate card.
 User can click into it to view more details.
-Additionaly, each card can be edited and updated by the user.
-Only administrator can delete any hazard if necessary.
+Additionaly, each card can be edited, updated and deleted by the user.
+Only administrator can view, update and delete hazard records of other users.

 ![Hazards List](docs/features/hazards-view.png "Hazards List")